hpcflow/matflow/docs/source/user/getting_started/advanced_workflow_concepts.rst

         options:
           -l: mem512

+Anything specified under `options` is passed directly to the scheduler as a jobscript command (i.e. isn't processed by MatFlow at all).

 If you have set resource options at the top level (for the whole workflow), but would like to "unset" them for a particular task,